lupyuen/lupyuen.github.io/src/arm.md

 # Build NuttX: Single Core

-TODO: We'll run two experiemnts today: Single Core followed by Multi Core, which works more like PinePhone
+We'll run two experiments with QEMU...

+-   NuttX on a __Single Core__ of Arm Cortex-A53

+-   NuttX on __4 Cores__ of Arm Cortex-A53

+Which works like 4 Arm64 Processors running in parallel, similar to PinePhone.

-First we build NuttX for a Single Core of Arm Cortex-A53...
+First we build NuttX for a __Single Core__ of Arm Cortex-A53...

 ```bash
 ## Configure NuttX for Single Core